kongondo/MenuBuilder/README.md

 * Easily apply CSS IDs and Classes to each and every menu item if you wish
 * Optionally set custom links to open in a new tab
 * Readily view the structure and settings for each menu and menu item
-* For each menu, multiple configurable ways to add menu items from ProcessWire pages - PageAutocomplete OR AsmSelect[default] AND ProcessWire Selector
+* For each menu, multiple configurable ways to add menu items from ProcessWire pages - PageAutocomplete, PageListSelectMultiple OR AsmSelect[default] AND ProcessWire Selector
-* Using a Selector, you can do for example, template=basic-page, limit=20, sort=title.
+* Using a Selector, you can search for pages to add, for example, template=basic-page, limit=20, sort=title.
 * Batch edit menus
 * Menus stored as pages (note: just the menu, not the items!)
 * Menu items stored as JSON in a field in the menu pages (empty values not stored)
-* For page fields, you can specify a selector to return only those specified pages for selection in the page field (i.e. Asm and Autocomplete)
+* For page fields, you can specify a selector to return only those specified pages for selection in the page field (only applicable to Asm and Autocomplete)
 * For page fields, you can also add CSS classes and IDs as you add the items (similar to custom menu items)
 * Menu settings for nestedSortable - e.g. maxLevels (limit nesting levels)
 * Advanced features (e.g. add pages via selector, menu settings) permissible to superadmins only